-Norah Jones got eight Grammy Awards for her debut album!
+Norah Jones won eight Grammy Awards for her debut album!

-In 2005 the album received Diamond status as it reached 10 million sales.
+In 2005, the album received diamond status as it reached ten million sales.

-As far as sales go, Norah Jones has sold over 37 million records worldwide, making her the most popular female artist post the Millennium!
+As far as sales go, Norah Jones has sold over thirty-seven million records worldwide, making her the most popular female artist post the millennium!

-Following this, Norah set out for her second Grammy Award and this time she clinched the Best Female Pop Vocal.
+Following this, Norah set out for her second Grammy award and this time, she clinched Best Female Pop Vocal.